AhmedSadek10/LeetCode-Solutions/README.md

 ![LeetCode](https://upload.wikimedia.org/wikipedia/commons/1/19/LeetCode_logo_black.png)

 Welcome to my LeetCode solutions repository!
 This repository contains my solutions to various LeetCode problems.
-Each solution is implemented in Java (or the language of your choice) and includes detailed explanations and comments.
+Each solution is implemented in Java  and includes detailed explanations and comments.

 ## Introduction